jasonwash/chef-mongodb/README.md

     modified, default is `"restart"`
 * `node[:mongodb][:package_version]` - Version of the MongoDB package to install, default is nil
 * `node[:mongodb][:client_role]` - Role identifying all external clients which should have access to a mongod instance

+### OpsWorks specific attribute

+Currently this assumes that you have layers setup for mongo.
+The 2 layer names are for the primary (or master or standalone) and another layer for the secondaries (if you are using a replica set).
+Nothing is needed for arbiters.

+* `node[:mongo_master_layer_name]` - The OpsWorks layer name that contains a mongo master or primary (for replicaSets).
+If you have a standalone single-server mongo instance, you would still need to put the layer name here.
+* `node[:mongo_secondary_layer_name]` - The OpsWorks layer name that contains mongo replica set SECONDARY servers.

 ### Sharding and replication attributes